DOI-ONRR/blog-nrrd/src/pages/modernize-government-website/index.md

 ## 4. Build webpages in Content Management System (CMS)

-Before pursing the decision to redesign the website, our previous web developer, Jerome Louis, did extensive research on which CMS would meet the needs for the website.
+Before pursuing the decision to redesign the website, our previous web developer, Jerome Louis, did extensive research on which CMS would meet the needs for the website.
 We also did user interviews to better understand the requirements for the CMS.
 The team chose Directus as our CMS because we value free, open-source products.
 Directus is a headless CMS which gives us the ability to manage content in one place while allowing our applications to be built upon that data.

 Once we got SME approval of the finalized design, we started building the webpages within our new CMS.
 We developed a thorough content tracking sheet, using our original content audit as its base, to make sure all content was correctly incorporated into our CMS.